 Overflow and infinity deck level pools are the ultimate in decadent luxury, but as well as being a particularly attractive design of outdoor swimming pools, overflow and infinity pools are also a lot more efficient from a maintenance perspective.

 Does the thought of clearing dead leaves and insects from the surface of your swimming pool put you off the idea of having a pool installed?
 With a Compass Pools innovative overflow and infinity deck swimming pool design this is not an issue you need to be concerned about.

 The basics of an infinity pool

 Infinity pool designs

-Infinity pools are technically more complex for 2 reasons.
+Infinity pools are more technically complex than a standard pool, for two reasons.

-- The overflow effect of the pool along the 1 or 2 edges needs to be designed to the tolerances involved in a overflow or deck level pool.
-That is a 1-2mm vertical tolerance along the length of the pool.
-Otherwise the water will not flow evenly.
-There also needs to be a complex system of balance tanks and pumps to ensure even with ten or more people in the pool the water, the level will remain constantly overflowing, offsetting the volume of the bathers or ‘displacement’.
+- The edges utilising the overflow effect will need to be constructed to the same tolerances of a deck level pool (approximately 1-2mm along their length).
+Without this careful calculation, the water will not flow evenly.
+There also needs to be a complex system of balance tanks and pumps to ensure that the overflow remains constant, regardless of how many people are in the water.

 How much does an infinity edge pool cost to run?